gudarikon/image-to-code/README.md

 The model provides easy fine-tune interface (even for `refine` task), using which we created different models that can fix buggy code.
 We trained it in Google Colab in our forked repository - [MassterMax/CodeT5](https://github.com/MassterMax/CodeT5) (in `CodeT5/TuningT5.ipynb` file).
 For `refine` task fine-tuning we use our dataset (nearly 600 examples of source code and OCR predicted text), with `codet5_small` model.

-Also, to improve quality, we calculate most common OCR mistakes and tried to augmentate dataset with them:
+Also, to improve quality, we calculate most common OCR mistakes and tried to augment dataset with them:

 | Source code symbol | Symbol after OCR | Conditional error rate |